mindbomber/predicthandwriting/README.md

 # predicthandwriting
-Python code that predicts handwritten numbers
+Python code that predicts handwritten numbers using scikit.learn